Splink's SQL backends: Spark, DuckDB, etc¶

 Spark¶

-Spark is primarily recommended for users who either:
+Spark is recommended for:

-• Or have easier access to a Spark cluster than a single high-spec instance to run DuckDB
+- Or have easier access to a Spark cluster than a single high-spec instance to run DuckDB

 Athena¶